-Most visitors come to Cochamó to see and experience Valle Cochamó, or Cochamó Valley.
+Most visitors come to Cochamó to see and experience Cochamó Valley, or Valle Cochamó.
 There the Patagonian mountain range rises steeply up from both sides of the turquoise Cochamó River to form sheer granite walls and domes.
 Numerous waterfalls whisper through the 3000-year-old alerce trees and other native rain forest.
-In an open meadow next to the river, colorful tents, a thatched barbeque area and the newly built bed and breakfast, the Refugio Cochamó, shelters nature lovers and explorers that gather to admire one of the world’s most amazing natural wonders.
+In an open meadow next to the river, colorful tents, roofed cooking areas and the Refugio Cochamó, shelters nature lovers and explorers that gather to admire one of the world’s most amazing natural wonders.

 Cochamó Valley is located in southern Chile, east of Puerto Montt city, west of the Argeninean border and Bariloche, in the heart of the Patagonian Andes.
 For detailed directions on how to get there, see the getting there page.